Raj-2002/CodeX/README.md

 - To refine the focus on priority cities, immediate attention should be directed towards **Bangalore**, **Hyderabad**, and **Mumbai**.
 These cities exhibit a predominantly positive or neutral perception of CodeX and stand as the top three markets for CodeX.

-- A considerable 61% of respondents have expressed health concerns associated with the utilization of CodeX.

-- Notably, 30.41% of the surveyed individuals are inclined towards products with reduced sugar content, while 24% manifest a preference for formulations incorporating more natural ingredients.
-Furthermore, 21.22% of participants have indicated a desire for a more extensive variety of flavours.